-Throughout this study, we may suggest extra procedures to help understand the full nature of the condition in your family.
+Throughout this study, we may suggest extra procedures to help understand the full nature of the condition in their family.
 This may involve the study of additional tissues such as another blood sample, hair sample, urine sample, skin biopsy, or tissue biopsy from a previous surgery.
-If this is the case, a separate consent form will be presented to you and you can decide whether you want to have the additional studies done.
+If this is the case, a separate consent form will be presented to you and you can decide whether you want to consent to the individual you represent having the additional studies done.

-If a variant is found that we suspect may be disease-causing but additional studies are required to be sure, we may wish to send your sample to a researcher who specializes in that particular gene for further analysis.
+If a gene variant is found that we suspect may be disease-causing but additional studies are required to be sure, we may wish to send their sample to a researcher who specializes in that particular gene for further analysis.
 In such cases, a separate consent form will be presented to you.
-If you consent to sending your sample for further analysis, only your de-identified (coded) sample will be shared with the other researchers and your identity will be protected.
+If you consent to sending their sample for further analysis, only their de-identified (coded) sample will be shared with the other researchers and their identity will be protected.